 - However, one recent study has shown that the frequency of FVL mutation was not significantly different between patients with recurrent miscarriage and healthy women.

-- The Investigation and Treatment of Couples with Recurrent First-trimester and Second-trimester Miscarriage; Royal College of Obstetricians and Gynaecologists (April 2011)
+Recurrent Miscarriage, Investigation and Treatment of Couples; Royal College of Obstetricians and Gynaecologists (May 2011)